Is Your Dog Overweight?

 Each user’s distance is added to GRRMF’s weekly sum.
 At the end of the week donations are paid out to the rescues proportionally to the total distance walked.
 At approximately 20 cents a mile, the more you and you companion walk, the healthier you’ll both feel and in the process, the more funds you’ll help us receive to help homeless goldens.

-Ever step counts so, walk your dog, walk the neighbor’s dog, walk to the store, bank, park, get on that treadmill, walk, walk, walk!
+Ever step counts so, walk your dog, walk the neighbor’s dog, walk to the store, bank, park, walk, walk, walk!